-CRONE, Mike (2012).
+CRONE, Michael (2012).
 Re-thinking ‘peripherality’ in a knowledge-intensive service-dominated economy.
 In: DANSON, Mike and DE SOUZA, Peter, (eds.)
 Regional development in Northern Europe : peripherality, marginality and border issues.
 Regions and cities .
 Routledge.

 Abstract